 If you’re just as excited as us and do not want to wait for Microsoft to prompt you to upgrade to Windows 10, you can create a bootable USB drive or DVD to manually upgrade or clean install Windows 10 on your own time.

 Having a backup bootable Windows 10 copy can be helpful if you ever want to perform a clean install or do recovery if necessary.
 If you can’t wait for either Windows 7 or 8 to prompt you to upgrade, this is the manual way to start it, too.
+If your DVD drive is not working, you can create bootable media using USB drive.

 Let’s look at how to download the Windows 10 ISO and how to create bootable media with it.